Bandit Data-Driven Optimization: Abstract

 \section{Abstract}

-The use of machine learning (ML) systems in real-world applications entails more than just a prediction algorithm.
-AI for social good applications, and many real-world ML tasks in general, feature an iterative process which joins prediction, optimization, and data acquisition happen in a loop.
-We introduce bandit data-driven optimization, the first iterative prediction-prescription framework to formally analyze this practical routine.
+Applications of machine learning in the non-profit and public sectors often feature an iterative workflow of data acquisition, prediction, and optimization of interventions.
+There are four major pain points that a machine learning pipeline must overcome in order to be actually useful in these settings: small data, data collected only under the default intervention, unmodeled objectives due to communication gap, and unforeseen consequences of the intervention.
+In this paper, we introduce bandit data-driven optimization, the first iterative prediction-prescription framework to address these pain points.
 Bandit data-driven optimization combines the advantages of online bandit learning and offline predictive analytics in an integrated framework.
-It offers a flexible setup to reason about unmodeled policy objectives and unforeseen consequences.
-We propose PROOF, the first algorithm for this framework and show that it achieves no-regret.
-Using numerical simulations, we show that PROOF achieves superior performance over existing baseline.
+We propose PROOF, a novel algorithm for this framework and formally prove that it has no-regret.
+Using numerical simulations, we show that PROOF achieves superior performance than existing baseline.
+We also apply PROOF in a detailed case study of food rescue volunteer recommendation, and show that PROOF as a framework works well with the intricacies of ML models in real-world AI for non-profit and public sector applications.